Most of us aren’t aware of how much effect sleep, mealtimes and the day/night schedule have on our health. HFG uncovers it all.

 Lack of sleep or too much sleep is included in the diagnostic criteria for several psychiatric disorders.
 Regardless of whether sleep cycle disruption is a cause or effect of mood disorders, sleep disruption has been shown to have negative health outcomes such as increases in obesity and high blood pressure.

-Seasonal affective disorder (SAD) is a type of depression where symptoms come on as the seasons change, usually to autumn or winter.
-In New Zealand, the months of May to September have the highest risk of SAD because of the shorter days.
+Seasonal affective disorder (SAD) is a type of depression where symptoms come on as the seasons change, usually to autumn or winter, because of the shorter days.
 SAD is thought to be linked with lower sunlight levels affecting melatonin levels and disrupting circadian rhythms.
 Lower light levels may make the body produce more melatonin, making a person sleepy.
 And, while there’s more melatonin being produced, a lack of sunlight is also thought to lead to lower levels of the ‘happy hormone’, serotonin.

 One of the treatments of SAD is light therapy, which helps bring light/day responses back to normal.
 The bright light that is used for people who work shifts to keep them alert can also improve mood and sleep cycles in SAD.